-Having the ISO 9001: 2015 gives your customers added confidence that your business adheres to defined standards and procedures in your management systems.
-In addition, having the ISO 9001 can also indicate that they will receive the utmost standard of customer service from your business.
+Compliance with ISO 9001: 2015 gives your customers added confidence that your business adheres to defined standards and procedures in your management systems.
+In addition, gaining ISO 9001 can also indicate that they will receive the utmost standard of customer service from your business.

 - Fewer mistakes

 - High-quality products and service